🏡

 MEER-lust

-Meerlust is a historic wine estate in the Eerste River Valley of Stellenbosch, established in 1693 and owned by the Myburgh family since 1756.
-The estate is renowned for Rubicon, South Africa's oldest Bordeaux blend still in production, first made in 1980 and released in 1984.
-Under eighth-generation custodian Hannes Myburgh and Cellar Master Wim Truter, Meerlust remains a benchmark for structured, age-worthy Cape red wine.
+Meerlust is a historic wine estate in the Eerste River Valley of Stellenbosch, founded in 1693 and held by the Myburgh family since 1756 across eight uninterrupted generations.
+The property sits between Stellenbosch town and False Bay rather than within any officially demarcated Wine of Origin ward, drawing its identity from the maritime cooling of the bay just 5 kilometres to the south.
+Meerlust is best known for Rubicon, a Cabernet Sauvignon-led Bordeaux blend first made in 1980 and released commercially in 1984, widely recognised as South Africa's oldest Bordeaux blend still in continuous production.
+Under eighth-generation custodian Hannes Myburgh and cellarmaster Wim Truter, the estate remains a benchmark for structured, age-worthy Cape red wine drawn from a single family farm.

 Key Facts